Mayo Graduate School Course Information

-If you are looking for an elective course this winter, consider one of the following classes.
+If you are looking for an elective course this spring, consider one of the following classes.

 Course registration is completed through Self-Service Banner (EdLink Portal), a Web-based registration system that allows active and current students online, real-time registration, as well as access to their e-transcript.

 - Log in to EdLink Portal with your Mayo Clinic LAN ID and password to access self-service course registration.

 - A user guide is available (must be logged in to the Mayo network).

 - FAQs for online and late course registration.

 Quarterly schedules are updated periodically.
 Please see course descriptions for additional course overviews and prerequisites.